raspberrypilearning/blender-marble/en/step_5.md

 ![A screenshot of the Image Viewer menu with the '+ New' section highlighted.
 Arrows point to the filename area and the OK button.](images/image-viewer.png)

-Give your image a sensible name like `MyTexture` and click OK to create the black/empty image:
+Give your image a sensible name like `MyTexture` and click 'OK' to create the black/empty image:

 ![A screenshot of the 'New' Image popup window with name 'MyTexture typed into the filename.](images/new-image.png)